Thorinair/Avalon-Harmonics/Modules/Nucleus/README.md

 Nucleus is the module which sparked the start of Avalon Harmonics modules.
 It is a Geiger counter powered trigger and gate randomizer.
 The Geiger-Müller tube can be accessed through an alcove in the upper section of the module, allowing a radioactive sample to be placed, but module produces decent clicks even with just background radiation.
 An LED inside the alcove illuminates the tube for added effect.

 On each Geiger counter click, the module generates a trigger output, which is available on the corresponding jack connector.
-The length of the trigger can be adjusted using a trimmer on the back PCB to make the module better suited for each modular system.
+The length of the trigger can be adjusted from 0.2ms to 27ms using a trimmer on the back PCB, to make the module better suited for each modular system.

 Triggers also stimulate the gate output, setting it to high after a trigger has happened.
 The length of the gate can be adjusted using the large knob in the center: from a very short duration, up to around 5 seconds.
 Each subsequent trigger will prolong the duration of the gate.
 An inverted gate output is available as well, providing a high signal when the gate is low.